BramEld/money_ball/PROJECTSTRUCTURE.md

 # Project Structure

-Below is a general overview of the most important directories and files in the project.
+Explanation of architecture and structure of the most important directories and files in the project.

 ```
 ├── .env #Watson credentials